Nutrition

 8. Pure olive oil

-For the most part, extra virgin and virgin olive oil do not go through the RBD process.
+For the most part, extra-virgin and virgin olive oil do not undergo the RBD process.
 The olives are washed in cold water, mashed into a paste, and spun in a centrifuge that extracts the oil.
-For extra virgin olive oil, this process takes place within 24 hours of harvest but with virgin olive oil, the process can take place outside the 24-hour window [4].
+For extra-virgin olive oil, this process takes place within 24 hours of harvest, but for virgin olive oil, it can take place outside the 24-hour window [4].

 Nutrition Profile of Oils

 Now that we have a general understanding of how oils are extracted from their whole food sources, let’s compare the nutritional value of the two.
-A ½ cup of olives contains 116 calories, 12g of fat, 3g of fiber, 1g of protein, and is a good source of iron, calcium, and vitamins A and E, while ½ cup of olive oil contains almost 1,000 calories, 100g of fat, and few other nutrients.
-As you can see, ½ cup of olive oil contains significantly higher levels of fat and calories, and is far less nutritious compared to 1/2 cup of olives.
+A ½ cup of olives contains 116 calories, 12g of fat, 3g of fiber, 1g of protein, and is a good source of iron, calcium, and vitamins A and E, while ½ cup of olive oil contains almost 1,000 calories, 100g of fat, and a few other nutrients.
+As you can see, ½ cup of olive oil contains significantly more fat and calories and is far less nutritious than 1/2 cup of olives.

 olives vs olive oil nutrition facts

-Foods that contain a high amount of calories but little nutrients, like oils, are commonly referred to as an energy-dense food.
+Foods that contain a high amount of calories but little nutrients, like oils, are commonly referred to as energy-dense foods.
 A nutrient-dense food is rich in vitamins, minerals, complex carbohydrates, lean protein, and healthy fats relative to its calorie content.
-For example, a tablespoon of flaxseeds can be a great source of fat and it also provides fiber, thiamine (vitamin B1), and copper.
+For example, a tablespoon of flaxseeds can be a great source of fat, and it also provides fiber, thiamine (vitamin B1), and copper.

 How Oils Impact Type 2 Diabetes

-Type 2 diabetes is a condition that arises from insulin resistance.
+Type 2 diabetes is a condition caused by insulin resistance.
 If you are unfamiliar with insulin resistance, then we encourage you to read this blog.
 To summarize, insulin resistance arises from fat accumulating in muscle and liver cells, causing an inflammatory response that disrupts the insulin pathway.
-Fat starts to build up in cells when we consume both excess calories and excess calories from dietary fat beyond our needs.
-As we know, oils are a very high fat and calorie dense extract so limiting them can help decrease the amount of calories in our diet.
-By choosing whole, plant-based foods and limiting oils, we can get the fat and nutrients our body needs, without interrupting the insulin pathway.
+Fat starts to accumulate in cells when we consume more dietary fat than we need.
+As we know, oils are very high in fat and calories, so limiting them can help reduce the number of calories in our diet.
+By choosing whole, plant-based foods and limiting oils, we can get the fat and nutrients our bodies need without disrupting the insulin pathway.

 healthy plant-based fats